LUNATICOASTRO.COM

 LATEST NEWS!

 LATEST NEWS!
+2025 Feb: It’s official—we’ll be attending this year’s NEAF.
+2024 October: New pocketCW2 configuration application released.
+2024 May: RTI-Zone releases free plugins for our devices.
 2024 Mar: New CW and pocketCW Data Display software released!
-2024 Jan: We become partners of ASG’s Astronomy Picture of the Month contest 2024 Jan: We now have a page recording our products’ latest news, and a newsletter about them 2023 Dec: You can now see some of the companies and institutions that […]
+2024 Jan: We become partners of ASG’s Astronomy Picture of the Month contest 2024 Jan: We now have

 LATEST NEWS!
 Read More »